altruios/namshubettulpa/public/namshubettulpa/chapters/debugging.md

 *The creature sniffed at and carefully inspected them.
 It then moved to the corner and sat down, watching them* "L_R::I think we can go."
-'L_R::And I am pretty sure it is intelligent.'
+~Lenny was the one to see the gore and the blood painting the cellar walls~ 'L_R::And I am pretty sure it is intelligent.'
-*Lenny kept between the rest of us and the creature* ~It was watching us, poised to attack, but staying still in the corner~ 'RX::Well it is not mauling us, so that is a start.'
+*Lenny kept between the rest of us and the creature* "L_R::No sudden movements..."
+~It was watching us, poised to attack, but staying still in the corner~ 'RX::Well it is not mauling us, so that is a start.'
+~Jochek kept her eyes straight on the lock, she was never one for the sight of blood~ 'AD_R::Was this the chainsaws or this creature?'
+'L_R::Maybe a little of colum A, some of B.'
 *Jochek went to work on the lock for door 42*
 ~Above us we heard the sound of chainsaws fade in and out as they raced around the rooms above us~ "J_R::Got it."